Cat Not Peeing? Or Not Pooping? Emergency Signs Every Owner Must Know

 • Number of boxes: one per cat, plus one extra.

-• Cleanliness: scoop daily; deep clean regularly.
+• Cleanliness: scoop daily and deep clean regularly.

 • Accessibility: low entry for seniors or arthritic cats.

-8.3) Stress and bladder flare-ups (what cat parents often miss)
+8.3) Stress and bladder flare-ups

-Quick prevention checklist (screenshot-worthy):
+Quick prevention checklist:

-• At least one wet meal daily (if tolerated)
+• At least one wet meal daily if tolerated

 • Fresh water in 2–3 locations